Link to google doc version of the appliction: LINK

 • A draft outline of proposed submissions;

-• Any additional material requested by the Court.
+• Any other materials required by the Court.

 DATED at [City], this [Day] of [Month], 2025.